 Thirdly, and relatedly, I have an interest in how colonial violence was made tolerable to metropolitan audiences in liberal empires.
 I wrote an article on this subject which has recently appeared in the Journal of Modern History.

 Finally, I am interested in problems of participation in social movements.
 I have recently finished a book entitled Other People's Struggles, which looks at the problem that 'outsiders' present to social movements.
 The case studies include middle and upper class participants in labour movements, men who participated in the women's suffrage movements and the women's liberation movement; and white participants in anti-colonial and anti-racist movements.
 The book tries to explain why these participants are sometimes problematic, and sometimes not, drawing on examples from Britain since the mid-nineteenth century.
 Some early fundings appeared in an article in Historical Journal, concerning the exclusion of men from the Women's Liberation Movement in the 1970s.
-For more information, see my research website which is at http://paper-darts.com.
+For more information, view my research website.